tripstar22/trip-works/README.md

 - This is a [Next.js](https://nextjs.org/) app that leverages [MUI](https://mui.com/), and other third party libraries.
   - Next.js is a framework for server-rendered React apps.
   - MUI includes its peer dependencies, including `emotion`, the default style engine in MUI v5.
-- I used a Next.js/MUI example for project scaffolding, which I had found [here](https://github.com/mui/material-ui/tree/master/examples/nextjs). ** Unfortuantely that example has been removed from the MUI repo. **
+- I used a Next.js/MUI example for project scaffolding, which I had found [here](https://github.com/mui/material-ui/tree/master/examples/nextjs).
+  - ***Note:** *Unfortuantely that example has been removed from the MUI repo.*
 - I am following the [airbnb style guide](https://github.com/airbnb/javascript) for JavaScript code structure, and using the airbnb ESLint.
 See `.eslintrc.json`.
 - I am using path imports to [minimize bundle size](https://mui.com/material-ui/guides/minimizing-bundle-size/) by avoiding pulling unused modules into the build.

+### CMS
+- I am using the headless CMS, [Contentful](https://www.contentful.com/), for the majority of content.

 ### External API
 - I wanted to leverage a third-party API in my app, and decided to use a weather API to display the current weather of my local area.